Skip to main content

 At-Home Physical Therapies

-Physical therapy is simply an umbrella term for treatment by physical means.
+Physical therapy is an umbrella term for treatment by physical means.
 Massage, hot/cold therapy, and exercise are all valuable techniques for conquering lower back tension.

-Over-the-Counter Solutions to Back Tension
+Other Solutions to Back Tension

 Alongside stretching, regular use of over-the-counter medications has been shown to help alleviate lower back tension and symptoms.
 From topical ointments to low-dose medication, there are several options a person may choose when dealing with their lower back tension.